The Essential Isle of Arran Trip Checklist

 For a beach suitable for family days out, a popular choice is to head to Brodrick.
 The beach itself is close to local facilities, as well as a grassy area, making it the perfect place to kick back, relax and have a picnic.
 For those looking for a little more seclusion, Duke’s Beach (or Strabane as it is officially known) can be accessed by footpath where Brodick breaks by the mouth of Rosa Burn.
 If going by road, Duke’s Beach can be accessed by the main road at Cladach.

 For avid hikers, the Arran Coastal Way is a must-do.
 The route covers a 65 mile stretch around the island, however, be warned - this hike can be a challenge and will take roughly around six to seven days to complete.
 Proper planning is required and shouldn’t be attempted lightheartedly.
-The Arran Coastal Way passes through 12 villages, including a stop at Lochranza, so you can pop on by to say hi at the distillery during your trek!
+The Arran Coastal Way passes through 12 villages, including a stop at Lochranza, so why not pop by Lochranza Distillery to say hi?

 For those looking for something a little more leisurely, Walk Highlands offers a range of hiking trails for varying abilities and timespans across the entire island, however, we’d be lying if we said Lochranza isn’t one of the most beautiful parts to explore!